 For his first act as a Mafia man, the Profaci family threw him into the deep end.
 The details of the crime are mostly speculation, as the case remains unsolved, but rumor has it that Persico was responsible for the infamous 1957 death of mobster Albert Anastasia.

-No one was ever charged for the gruesome crime, but several Colombo family members as well as Persico’s blood relatives claim Persico bragged about committing the crime in later years.
+No one was ever charged for the gruesome crime, but several Colombo family members, as well as Persico’s blood relatives, claimed Persico bragged about committing the crime in later years.

-With the murder of such an important figure under his belt (assuming he was the killer), Carmine Persico became a respected figure in the Mafia and before long began climbing the ranks of power.
+With the murder of such an important figure under his belt (assuming he was the killer), Carmine Persico became a respected figure in the Mafia and quickly began climbing the ranks of power.

 Carmine “The Snake” Persico